 In this and the following sections of Section A, the values indicated were determined in accordance with the German Commercial Code (hereafter referred to as HGB), as required by Art.
-293 (2) Delegated Regulation.
+293 (2) DVO.
 Please note that the accounting rules under HGB differ significantly from those under Solvency II.

-The 2020 financial year passed off well for Hannover Rück SE despite the global crisis due to the Covid-19 pandemic.
-The gross premium in total business increased by 6.3% to TEUR 19,217,021.
-The level of retained premium retreated slightly to 68.3% (69.7%).
-Net premium earned grew by 5.7% to TEUR 12,923,326.
+Hannover Rück recorded a pleasing development of its business in the 2021 financial year.
+The gross premium in total business grew by 14.2% to TEUR 21,941,453.
+The level of retained premium increased to 69.0%.
+Net premium earned climbed by 14.3% to TEUR 14,768,338.

-The underwriting result (before changes in the equalisation reserve) closed the year under review at TEUR -209,120.
-An amount of TEUR 694,004 was allocated to the equalisation reserve and similar provisions in the year under review.
+The underwriting result (before changes in the equalisation reserve) came in at TEUR -126,866.
+An amount of TEUR 545,672 was allocated to the equalisation reserve and similar provisions in the year under review.